archival-IIIF/server/readme.md

 The Archival IIIF server indexes and provides [IIIF](https://iiif.io) services for digital collections.
 The server can be configured with a number of different services to index the digital collections and to create derivatives.

-The [IISH](https://iisg.amsterdam) (International Institute of Social History)  has created a number of services to index the DIPs created by [Archivematica](https://www.archivematica.org) and to give access through IIIF.

 1. [Components](#components)
 2. [Services](#services)
     1. [Default services](#default-service)